-- 1.1 This memorandum accompanies an application for a development consent order ("the Application") submitted on behalf of York Potash Limited ("the Applicant").
+- This memorandum accompanies an application for a development consent order ("the Application") submitted on behalf of York Potash Limited ("the Applicant").
 The Application seeks approval of the York Potash Harbour Facilities Order 201X ("the DCO"). - 1.2 As required by Regulation 5(2)(c) of the Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009, as amended, this memorandum explains the purpose and the effect of the provisions in the draft DCO.
-This memorandum has been prepared taking into account the guidance set out in the Advice Note 13: Preparing the Draft Order and Explanatory Memorandum (April 2012) and Advice Note 15: Drafting Development Consent Orders (October 2014). - 1.3 This Explanatory Memorandum relates to the draft DCO submitted to the Examining Authority on 7 September 2015 (Document 4.1A).
-The principal changes to the DCO are: - i. drafting amendments to respond to points arising from the Examining Authority's First Questions. - additional provisions in response to discussions with, and representations from, the MMO (see, for example, changes to Article 8 and Schedule 5).; - iii. amendments to the Order to incorporate provisions in relation to the alternative conveyor routes, in particular relating to the compulsory acquisition provisions; and - iv. additional protective provisions in response to discussions with, and representations submitted by, interested parties. - 1.4 The proposed harbour forms part of the York Potash Project which involves the creation of a mine for the winning and working of polyhalite together with the necessary infrastructure required for the subsequent distribution of the mineral.
-The project principally comprises the following: - a) The mine with mine head to be located at Doves Nest Farm near Whitby. - b) A mineral transport system, being a 36.7km long tunnel with conveyor to transport the polyhalite from the mine to Wilton, Teesside. - c) A materials handling facility at Wilton. - d) A harbour facility at Bran Sands, Teesside linked to the materials handling facility by a conveyor system. - 1.5 It is proposed that the dry mineral would be mined, crushed, loaded onto hoppers at Doves Nest Farm, near Whitby, and transported by an underground conveyor system through the mineral transport system to Teesside.
+This memorandum has been prepared taking into account the guidance set out in the Advice Note 13: Preparing the Draft Order and Explanatory Memorandum (April 2012) and Advice Note 15: Drafting Development Consent Orders (October 2014). - 1.3 This Explanatory Memorandum relates to the draft DCO submitted to the Examining Authority on 6 November 2015 (Document 4.1CA).
+The principal changes to the DCO are: - i drafting amendments to respond to points arising from the Examining Authority's SecondFirst Questions. - ii drafting amendments to the Orderadditional provisions in response to ongoing discussions with, and representations from, the MMO and Natural England.-(see, for example, changes to Article 8 and Schedule 5).; and - iii amendments to the Order to incorporate provisions in relation to the alternative conveyor routes, in particular relating to the compulsory acquisition provisions; and - iviii amended additional protective provisions in response to discussions with, and representations submitted by, interested parties. - 1.4 The proposed harbour forms part of the York Potash Project which involves the creation of a mine for the winning and working of polyhalite together with the necessary infrastructure required for the subsequent distribution of the mineral.
+The project principally comprises the following: - a) The mine with mine head to be located at Doves Nest Farm near Whitby. - b) A mineral transport system, being a 36.7km long tunnel with conveyor to transport the polyhalite from the mine to Wilton, Teesside. - c) A materials handling facility at Wilton.

+- d) A harbour facility at Bran Sands, Teesside linked to the materials handling facility by a conveyor system. - 1.5 It is proposed that the dry mineral would be mined, crushed, loaded onto hoppers at Doves Nest Farm, near Whitby, and transported by an underground conveyor system through the mineral transport system to Teesside.
 It would then pass through a materials handling facility (for granulation and storage) in preparation for onward distribution via the proposed new harbour facilities at Bran Sands on the River Tees.
 Approximately 13mtpa will ultimately be produced.

-- 1.6 The proposals for the mine, mineral transport system and materials handling facility (which are not NSIPs), and other associated works, are the subject of applications to the relevant local and minerals planning authorities.
+The proposals for the mine, mineral transport system and materials handling facility (which are not NSIPs), and other associated works, are the subject of applications to the relevant local and minerals planning authorities.
 The Project Position Statement submitted with the application in March 2015 (Document 7.3) provided further information in respect of those applications.
-The following paragraphs now set out the current status of each application at the time. - 1.7 A licence for off shore mineral extraction was granted by the Marine Management Organisation in January 2013 (Appendix 6 to Document 7.3) in January 2013.
+The following paragraphs now set out the current status of each application. at the time.